 Making government & politics more accountable & transparent

-The Sunlight Foundation is a national, nonpartisan, nonprofit organization that uses the tools of civic tech, open data, policy analysis and journalism to make our government and politics more accountable and transparent to all.
-Our vision is to use technology to enable more complete, equitable and effective democratic participation.
-Our overarching goal is to achieve changes in the law to require real-time, online transparency for all government information, with a special focus on the political money flow and who tries to influence government and how government responds.
-And, our work focuses on the local, state, federal and international levels.
+The Sunlight Foundation is a national, nonpartisan, nonprofit organization that uses the tools of civic tech, open data, policy analysis, and journalism to make our government and politics more accountable and transparent to all.
+Our vision is for modern technology to enable more complete, equitable and effective democratic participation.
+Our overarching goal is to achieve changes in the law to require real-time, online transparency for government information.